 You can resize image blocks by dragging the corners.

 You can drag image blocks (and other content blocks) around the page.

 Video uploads need to come through a site like You Tube or Vimeo

 Here's a video about setting up a blog on your site, writing a post and customising your blog page.

 Blog post tips

 The style and design of your blog posts will depend on your template.
 See more about blog styles here.

-- Post image sizes are between 600 and 800 pixels
+Post image sizes are about 800 pixels wide

 SEO, page titles and site descriptions